patricianicolentan/weather-together-frontend/README.md

 ## Linting
 To run the linter and fix basic errors, use ```npm run lint -- --fix```.

+## Mobile Version
+The website now has a mobile version!

+Unlike Vue where you can use conditional classes according to breakpoints, it seems like the simplest way to resize components is to code up a separate component for mobile screens.

+Please drop me a message and let me know if I got this wrong.

 ## Screenshots
 Screenshots from the live version on https://weather-together-web.netlify.app/